stevesansford/myHugoWebsite/content/posts/day-6-programming-and-coding-are-different.md

 ### Audio-Only Might Be a Thing

 I've spent enough time studying chess to appreciate the value of visualization.
-Visualizing the board in your head and following along with moves without is a skill most chess masters have cultivated.
+Visualizing the board in your head and following along with moves is a skill most chess masters have cultivated.
 It's fascinating to see a grandmaster play [a chess game (or three) blindfolded](https://www.youtube.com/watch?v=xmXwdoRG43U).

->I found myself visualizing the code in my head as it was described in the video.
+>I tried visualizing the code in my head as described in the video.
 I did not feel I was missing out on anything by not watching the screen.

-As I was listening to the audio from this course on my drive today, I found myself visualizing the code in my head as it was described in the video.
+Listening to the audio from this course on my drive today, I tried visualizing the code in my head as described in the video.
 I did not feel I was missing out on anything by not watching the screen.
 It was basic stuff being covered, but this might be something I add to my learning process.

 ### This Course is The Best I've Found